Vonage/vivid/docs/contributing.md

 ---

-#### Process
+## Process

-##### Feature request
+### Feature request

 When a team needs new service or component, we suggest first to see if anything similar is already available.
 [Packages](https://github.com/Vonage/vivid/packages) and [demo page](vivid.vonage.com) are the best places to start with.

-If nothing suitable found, please consult with an [issues](https://github.com/Vonage/vivid/issues) and [features](https://github.com/Vonage/vivid/projects), it is possible something is already in the pipe.
+If nothing suitable found, please search the [issues](https://github.com/Vonage/vivid/issues) and [features](https://github.com/Vonage/vivid/projects), it is possible something is already in the pipe.

 If yet nothing found, create a new feature request / issue.
 Of course, everyone is more than welcome to contact Vivid team directly too.

 Once the action items lands on our table, we'll contact you, do an initial triage of the requirements and the functional spec and some high level archiectural design review.

 > Important!
-We do ask to follow this process even if the one is going to implement the feature her/himself.
+We do ask to follow this process even if the one whp is going to implement the feature is the reporter.

-##### Coding time
+### Coding time

 Have you decided to implement something cool as part of the Vivid project?
 Great!

+Below you will find the steps to get you started with a local development environment.
-We'd like to help you with that, so that your dev-experience would be excellent.
-Below are few intros, but most important - if something doesn't feel right, please talk to us.
+We'd like to help you, so that your dev-experience would be excellent.
+If something doesn't feel right, please talk to us.
-We won't promise that everything will be fixed as we are opinionated people as well, but we'll definitely listen carefully and try to make things right.
+We can't promise that everything will be fixed as we are opinionated people as well, but we'll definitely listen carefully and try to make things right.

-###### Getting up and running
+#### Getting up and running

 * clone the repo
 	* see note below about the SSH keys